Aniq55/Evert-search-in-Python/README.md

 > python event_search.py New-York 20160101 20160131

-You will get event.csv listing all events throiwng in January 2016.
+You will get event.csv listing all events throiwng in January 2016 as attached file events.csv.

 NOTICE:
-Because of api limitation, it can search the 250 events a day because of api limitation.
+Because of api limitation, it can return the 250 events a day (max) because of api limitation.

 I only choose the most popular events.